Tim Sherwood: Tottenham Hotspur

 With Sherwood unsettled in 1999 and having family and business links in Hertfordshire, George Graham paid a reported fee of £3 million to bring him to Tottenham Hotspur in the first week of February 1999.
 He made his debut for Spurs as an 87th-minute substitute for Mauricio Taricco in the 0–0 draw with Coventry on 6 February.
 He was cup-tied for their victory in the 1999 Football League Cup Final.
 Sherwood won a runners-up medal with Spurs in the 2002 League Cup Final, when they were beaten by his former club Blackburn.

 Portsmouth

-In January 2003, Sherwood informed the press that he had had a major argument with Spurs manager Glenn Hoddle and that Hoddle had told him that he would never play for the club again.
-He left Tottenham, moving to Portsmouth on an initial four-month contract on 29 January.
-Upon signing he immediately became a regular in the side that went on to win the First Division Championship that season, scoring once in the process, in a 5–0 win away to Millwall on 1 March.
+Sherwood left Tottenham, moving to Portsmouth on an initial four-month contract, on 29 January 2003.
+Upon signing, he immediately became a regular in the side that went on to win the First Division Championship that season, scoring once in the process, in a 5–0 win away to Millwall on 1 March.
 Sherwood remained an important member of the Pompey squad for the first half of the 2003–04 Premier League season, scoring a brace in a 5–2 win against Third Division Northampton Town in the League Cup second round on 23 September.
 He broke his leg against Tottenham on 26 December, after a challenge by his former teammate Taricco.
 It was to be his last match for the club as, along with fellow veteran Teddy Sheringham, he was released in the 2004 close season.